Song Exploder, The Podcast That Will Change How You Hear Music, Welcomes Thao Nguyen Into The Host Seat

 “I plan on focusing on lyrical content and motivations behind the songwriting as much as, if not more than, the sonic elements,” Nguyen promises. “[Delving into] what is compelling people to write, even if it’s not overtly political - there are some songs that are consciously written as an antidote to the times.
 But, I don’t think that anybody is not informed by what’s happening, however they choose to manifest it.”

-The new season of Song Exploder launches on January 9, 2019.
+The new season of Song Exploder lauches on January 9, 2019.
 Listen to the first episode, with Hozier and Mavis Staples, below or anywhere you get podcasts.

 Advertisement